PowersLucas/aem3103_Final/README.md

 ## Fig. 1: Single Parameter Variation
 ![Single Parameter Variation](single_parameter_variation.png)

 This figure shows the 2D trajectory simulated by varying a single parameter at a time.
-The nominal trajectory is also displayed for reference.
+The nominal trajectory is displayed with the black line anything lower than the nominal is red and anything higher is green.

 ## Fig. 2: Monte Carlo Simulation
 ![Monte Carlo Simulation](monte_carlo_simulation.png)

-This figure displays the 2D trajectories simulated using random sampling of parameters.
-Polynomial fits are overlaid onto the plot to show the average trajectory.
+This figure displays the 2D trajectories simulated using 100 random sampling of parameters.
+The bottom graph displays a polynomial fit that is overlaid onto the plot to show the average trajectory out of the random 100 samples.

 ## Fig. 3: Time Derivatives
 ![Time Derivatives](time_derivatives.png)

 This figure shows the time-derivative of height and range for the fitted trajectory.
 It provides insight into the rate of change of these parameters over time.

-  Briefly describe what is being shown in the figure.